 - First choice in patients with titanium allergy

-Keep reading to find out more about the titanium vs. zirconia debate,6 but the health and esthetic implications are the reasons I switched over completely.
+Keep reading to find out more about the titanium vs. zirconia debate.

 - The meridian or shared energy pathways are not blocked by zirconia implants the way they are with titanium.

 - I don’t have to be concerned about them heating up when people are using a cell phone.

 - I don’t have to cover and mask the gray color of the titanium when I’m restoring them because zirconia implants are white.

 - I don’t have to worry about adding to metal overload in a patient’s body, which can happen when you add metal to an already toxic body.
 Environmental metals are found in foods and other products we use every day.

 - I don’t have to wonder what that metal is doing to the surrounding bone and tissues and the immune system.
 There are brand new studies that show the immune system never really shuts down around the titanium implants.

 While research continues to grow, I am confident in the success of zirconia implants through stories from my patients and thousands of other patients with better health and strong, beautiful zirconia implants.

 I believe Zirconia dental implants to be the best replacement for teeth today!

 SCHEDULE YOUR COMPLETE WELLNESS PHYSICAL FOR DENTAL & OVERALL HEALTH